 Check the weather

 This may seem obvious enough, but New Zealand is known for unreliable weather patterns.
 Depending on where you are, you could fall into one of several weather zones in New Zealand.
-Additionally, the unreliability of forecasts in these areas are potentially tricky to navigate.
+Additionally, the unreliability of forecasts in these areas is potentially tricky to navigate.
 When you are planning your sailing trip in New Zealand, consider getting some expert advice on weather and wind forecasts.
-Generally speaking the north end of the country is a little more predictable, but the further south you go, the trickier it can get to forecast.
+Generally speaking, the north end of the country is a little more predictable, but the further south you go, the trickier it can get to forecast.
 Prepare yourself thoroughly for your trip by looking ahead and seeking advice whenever you aren’t sure.

-New Zealand is a beautiful country on land, and only get more beautiful by sea.
+New Zealand is a beautiful country on land and only gets more beautiful by sea.
 Amazing cobalt seas and dolphin pods cruising through the open water make this country a truly magical destination.
 Instead of restricting yourself to the land next time you visit, plan a cruising holiday to explore New Zealand by water.
 Even if you aren’t a proficient sailor, take the leap and plan an experience you won’t forget.